School uniforms in Japan: Sailor

-Much like the male uniform, the gakuran, the sailor outfits bears a similarity to various military styled naval uniforms.
+Much like the male uniform, the gakuran, the sailor outfits bear a similarity to various military-styled naval uniforms.
 The uniform generally consists of a blouse attached with a sailor-style collar and a pleated skirt.
 There are seasonal variations for summer and winter; sleeve length and fabric are adjusted accordingly.
 A ribbon is tied in the front and laced through a loop attached to the blouse.
 Several variations on the ribbon include neckties, bolo ties, neckerchiefs, and bows.
-Common colors include navy blue, white, gray, light green, and black.
+Common colours include navy blue, white, gray, light green, and black.

 Shoes, socks, and other accessories are sometimes included as part of the uniform.
 These socks are typically navy or white.
 The shoes are typically brown or black penny loafers.
 Although not part of the prescribed uniform, alternate forms of legwear (such as loose socks, knee-length stockings, or similar) are also commonly matched by more fashionable girls with their sailor outfits.

-The sailor uniform today is generally associated solely with junior high schools, since a majority of high schools have changed to more Western-style plaid skirts or blazers.
+The sailor uniform today is generally associated solely with middle schools and conservative high schools, since a majority of high schools have changed to more Western-style tartan skirts or blazers, similar to the Catholic school uniform.